lampros-m/aggrid-datatable/README.md

 <a name="todo"></a>
 ## 5. TODO

-- Move Pagination from FE to Server Side
+- Move Pagination from FE to server side
 - Place the option of a horizontal scroll bar
 - Create the option of custom render function per cell